Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems

-Fortunately, we also have two findings from the gradient compression techniques \cite{chen2023bbtopk,fei2021efficient,ming2024adtopk,chen2021cswap,song2023optimus} widely used in distributed training systems for communication efficiency: 1) the compressed gradients can be reused to construct the compressed differentials for general deep-learning models.
-2) Using compressed gradients eliminates the data dependency between training and checkpointing, enabling them to run in parallel.
+Fortunately, we also have two findings from the gradient compression techniques \cite{chen2023bbtopk,fei2021efficient,ming2024adtopk,chen2021cswap,song2023optimus} widely used in distributed training systems for communication efficiency: (1) the compressed gradients can be reused to construct the compressed differentials for general deep-learning models.
+(2) Using compressed gradients eliminates the data dependency between training and checkpointing, enabling them to run in parallel.
 Moreover, the size of compressed gradients is significantly smaller than that of compressed differentials (see \S\ref{subsec:insight} for details).

 Therefore, to address the above challenges, the corresponding findings inspire us to leverage the compressed gradients in distributed training systems for low-cost differential checkpointing, so as to improve the overall training performance.
 Our motivation is that the compressed gradients can act as the compressed differentials with no DC computation cost and with a lower DC transmission cost.

-In this paper, we propose \sysname, an efficient frequent checkpointing framework, whose main idea is to \emph{reuse} the compressed gradients to serve as differential checkpoints, which not only eliminates the computation cost for differential compression (via reusing) but also reduces the transmission cost for DC writes (due to smaller-size gradients than differentials).
-Further, to enhance \sysname, we accelerate the checkpoint writes via gradient batching and optimize the checkpointing performance by tuning the checkpoint frequency and batching size.
+Based on the findings, we propose \sysname, an efficient frequent checkpointing framework, whose main idea is to \emph{reuse} the compressed gradients to serve as differential checkpoints, which not only eliminates the computation cost for differential compression (via reusing) but also reduces the transmission cost for DC writes (due to smaller-size gradients than differentials).
+Further, we accelerate the checkpoint writes via gradient batching and optimize the checkpointing performance by tuning the checkpoint frequency and batching size.